RyanRoessler/Statistical-Analysis-of-Immunoassay-Data/README.md

-# Protein-Quantification-Linearity-Analysis

-This repository contains Python code I wrote for statistically analyzing the linearity/relationship between some amount of sample and the resulting presence of an oncoprotein.
+This repository contains Python code I wrote for statistically analyzing the linearity of different lysate concentrations versus the resulting presence of a target oncogenic protein.